Imperial examination: Requirements

-During the Tang dynasty, candidates were either recommended by their schools or had to register for exams at their home prefecture.
-By the Song dynasty, theoretically all adult Chinese men were eligible for the examinations.
-The only requirement was education.
+During the Sui dynasty, only those nominated by senior government officials could take the exam.
+This limitation was completely lifted in 622, when the first emperor of the Tang dynasty allowed men to self-nominate.
+Throughout the Tang dynasty, the vast majority of males were eligible to take the exam, establishing an open and inclusive system of recruitment.
+This practice continued in the Song dynasty, during which theoretically all adult Chinese men were eligible for the examinations.

 In practice, a number of official and unofficial restrictions applied to who was able to take the imperial exams.
 The commoners were divided into four groups according to occupation: scholars, farmers, artisans, and merchants.
 Beneath the common people were the so-called "mean" people such as boat-people, beggars, sex-workers, entertainers, slaves, and low-level government employees.
 Among the forms of discrimination faced by the "mean" people were restriction from government office and the credential to take the imperial exam.
 Certain ethnic groups or castes such as the "degraded" Jin dynasty outcasts in Ningbo, around 3,000 people, were barred from taking the imperial exams as well.
 Women were excluded from taking the exams.
 Butchers and sorcerers were also excluded at times.
 Merchants were restricted from taking the exams until the Ming and Qing dynasties, although as early as 955, the scholar-officials themselves were involved in trading activities.
 During the Sui and Tang dynasties, artisans were also restricted from official service.
 During the Song dynasty, artisans, merchants, clerks, and Buddhist and Taoist priests were specifically excluded from the jinshi exam; and, in the Liao dynasty, physicians, diviners, butchers, and merchants were all prohibited from taking the examinations, citing Liao-shih.
 At times, quota systems were also used to restrict the number of candidates allowed to take or to pass the imperial civil service examinations, by region or by other criteria.

 Aside from official restrictions, there was also the economic problem faced by men of poorer means.
 The route to a jinshi degree was long and the competition fierce.
 Men who achieved a jinshi degree in their twenties were considered extremely fortunate.
 Someone who obtained a jinshi degree in their thirties, the average age of jinshi candidates, was also considered on schedule.
 Both were expected to study continuously for years without interruption.
 Without the necessary financial support, studying for the exams would have been an impractical task.
 After completing their studies, candidates also had to pay for travel and lodging expenses, not to mention thank-you gifts for the examiners and tips for the staff.
-A jinshi candidate required someone in the bureaucracy to act as his patron to vouch for their integrity.
+A jinshi candidate required someone in the bureaucracy to act as his patron to vouch for his integrity.
 Banquets and entertainment also had to be paid for.
 As a result of these expenses, the nurturing of a candidate was a common burden for the whole family.